Diane Modahl: Honours and awards

 In 2002, Diane was awarded a joint honorary degree of Doctor of Letters alongside Roger Bannister, Clive Lloyd CBE, the Rt Hon Donald McKinnon and Dr Mamphela Ramphele by the Greater Manchester Universities (Manchester Metropolitan University, University of Manchester, Salford University and UMIST) for their great contributions to the Commonwealth to mark the 17th Commonwealth Games taking place in Manchester in 2002.

 In the 2018 Birthday Honours, Diane was appointed a Member of the Order of the British Empire (MBE) for services to sport and young people in North West England.

 Personal life

+Her cousin is retired boxer Chris Eubank.

-She is married to Vicente Modahl, a Norwegian international athletics coach and players' agent licensed by the Football Association of England, as well as a UEFA/FIFA match agent.
+She was previously married to Vicente Modahl, a Norwegian international athletics coach and players' agent licensed by the Football Association of England, as well as a UEFA/FIFA match agent.

 She took part in the third series of I'm A Celebrity...Get Me Out of Here! in 2004.

+In October 2025 Vicente Modahl was charged with 19 sexual offences including sexual assault of a child, rape and controlling and coercive behaviour.